abigailhaddad/slides/Improving Your Code with Functions in Python and R.md

-# Improving Your Code with Functions in Python and R
+# Improving Your Code with Functions in Python and R: What to Do and How Large Language Models Can Help

 - [Improving Your Code with Functions in Python and R](#improving-your-code-with-functions-in-python-and-r)
   * [Introduction](#introduction)